onwuemenejoshua/Vue.js-docs/src/content/docs/scalling-up/single-file-component.md

 </style>
 ```

 As we can see, Vue SFC is a natural extension of the classic trio of HTML, CSS and JavaScript.
 The `<template>`, `<script>`, and `<style>` blocks encapsulate and colocate the view, logic and styling of a component in the same file.
-The full syntax is defined in the <a hfre="https://vuejs.org/api/sfc-spec.html" style="color: green; text-decoration: none;">SFC Syntax Specification</a>.
+The full syntax is defined in the <span class="custom-link">[SFC Syntax Specification](https://vuejs.org/api/sfc-spec.html)</span>.

 ## Why SFC​